Review of Corporate Finance Studies 2014, vol. 2 no. 2, pp. 154-187

-In the years preceding the recent financial crisis, issuances of commercial mortgage backed securities (CMBS) increased substantially.
+Between 2001 and 2007, the complexity of commercial mortgage-backed securities (CMBS) increased substantially.
 The median size of commercial mortgage loan pools tripled and the median number of AAA-rated tranches doubled.
-I examine whether deal complexity is related to loan performance by analyzing a sample of approximately 40,000 commercial mortgage loans serving as the collateral for 334 CMBS deals issued between 2001 and 2007, I examine the relationship between deal complexity and loan performance.
-Controlling for observable loan characteristics, subsequent movements in commercial property prices, and the identities of key institutions involved in the deal, I find that loan performance is worse for loans packaged in more complex securitizations.
-At the same time, neither the price of a deal’s securities nor a deal’s risk retention (i.e. skin in the game) reflected that complexity correlates with lower loan quality.
-These findings present a puzzle for current theories of optimal security design.
+I examine whether deal complexity is related to loan performance by analyzing a sample of approximately 40,000 commercial mortgage loans from 334 CMBS deals.
+I find that loan performance is worse for loans in more complex securitizations.
+However, neither the price of a deal’s securities nor a deal’s risk retention reflected that complexity correlates with lower loan quality.
+These findings present a challenge for theories of optimal security design.

 Keywords: complexity, securitization, CMBS